dayne/fruitydreambooth/README.md

 ## Target users for this project are:
 Geeky Wedding guests

-## Ideal use case for this project is:
+## Imagiend use case for this project is:
-Wedding guests are able to access QR codes using their phone to remotely take pictures using the photobooth.
-The QR code allows any wedding guest with a mobile phone that can connect to the internet to "take a photo".
+Wedding guests with mobile phones can remotely take pictures using the Pi photobooth.
+The QR code allows any wedding guest with a mobile phone that can connect to the internet to "take a photo" and tweet it from the @frutidreambooth twitter account.
-Guest photos are automatically tweeted from @frutidreambooth

 ## For privacy:
 When the photobooth is turned off and on again access is reset.